 Electronic music that feels alive and evil and peaceful and honest and…

 just so unlike so much other electronic music.

 3. NIGHT VERSES- ‘From the Gallery of Sleep‘

 A stunning record.
 Somehow tightly-wound, confidently loose, deliciously experimental and addictively catchy, all at the same time, it is as

 rewarding on first listen as it is on the tenth

 This is an incredibly dense record, with something new to hear on every

 listen.
 I feel like I could spend years with it and not catch everything that

 1. ROLO TOMASSI- ‘Time Will Die and Love Will Bury It’

-If you’ve already heard these, where did they finish on your list?
+And breathe!
+If you’ve already heard these albums, where did they finish on your list?
 If you haven’t, I hope you find something to love.